• Skip to primary navigation

 Banff High Country Inn (Budget)

-Comfortable, clean, pet friendly and close to downtown, the Banff High Country Inn is one of our recommended budget friendly, accommodations in Banff while offering easy access to everything the mountain town has to offer.
+Comfortable, clean, pet friendly and close to downtown, the Banff High Country Inn is one of our recommended budget-friendly accommodations in Banff while offering easy access to everything the mountain town has to offer.

 High Country Inn Banff